eubr-bigsea/Compss-Python/functions/ml/clustering/Kmeans/README.md

 - :param data:        A list with numFrag pandas's dataframe that will be predicted.
 - :param model:		    The Kmeans model created;
 - :param settings:    A dictionary that contains:
- 	- features: 		    Column name of the features in the test data;
+ 	- features: 		    Field of the features in the test data;
  	- predCol:    	    Alias to the new column with the labels predicted;
 - :param numFrag:     A number of fragments;
 - :return:            The prediction (in the same input format).